Build Your Degree

 (also fulfills 3 credits of the Humanities General Education requirement)

-• LAS 189 - Introduction to the Liberal Arts and Sciences (3 hours)
+• LAS 189 - Introduction to Liberal Arts and Sciences (3 hours)

 Associate in Science (AS) Degree

-The Associate in Science (AS) degree is designed for students interested in disciplines related to science, technology, engineering, and mathematics (commonly known as STEM).
-Students should note that the AS degree requires only 31 to 34 hours of general education coursework and does not fully satisfy the IAI General Education Core Curriculum (GECC) requirements.
+The Associate in Science (AS) degree is designed for students interested in transferring to a 4-year program in science, technology, engineering, or mathematics (commonly known as STEM).
+Students should note that the AS degree requires only 32 hours of general education coursework and does not fully satisfy the IAI General Education Core Curriculum (GECC) requirements.
 Two additional courses to complete the general education requirements may be taken after transferring.

 GECC Requirements for an AS Degree

-• Communications - 3 courses (9 semester credits)
+• Communications - 3 courses (9 credit hours)

-Must include a two-course sequence in writing (6 semester credits) with a grade of C or higher and one course in oral communication (3 semester credits).
+Must include a two-course sequence in writing (6 credit hours) with grades of C or higher, and one course in oral communication (3 credit hours).

-• Social and Behavioral Sciences - 2 courses (6 semester credits)
+• Social and Behavioral Sciences - 2 courses (6 credit hours)

-Must include courses selected from at least two disciplines.
+Must include courses selected from at least two subjects.

-• Humanities and Fine Arts - 2 courses (6 semester credits)
+• Humanities and Fine Arts - 2 courses (6 credit hours)

 Must include at least one Humanities course and at least one Fine Arts course.

-• Physical and Life Sciences - 2 courses (7–8 semester credits)
+• Physical and Life Sciences - 2 courses (8 credit hours)

-Must include one laboratory-based Life Science course and one laboratory-based Physical Science course.
+Must include one laboratory-based Life Science course and one laboratory-based Physical Science course, or two Interdisciplinary Physical/Life Sciences courses.

-• One additional mathematics and one additional physical or life science course (6–10 hours)
+• One additional physical or life science course (AST, BIO, CHE, ESC, PHY, or SCI)

-• Students are encouraged to choose 3 to 5 courses with the same or related prefix, dependent on interest and transfer goals.
-While students can choose any transferable classes that interest them, students working toward the AS degree typically choose courses relevant to science, engineering, and math.
-Parkland College's course number system identifies transferable courses as those with an even middle digit.
+Students are encouraged to choose elective courses based on their interests and transfer goals.
+Students working toward the AS degree typically choose courses relevant to science, engineering, and math.
+General electives include any transfer-focused courses (courses with an even middle number, such as MGT 101 or ART 121).

 What You Need to Know about Transferring Parkland Courses